luccs271course-spring2018/lab2-linmaliakal/Answers.md

 to it initially.

-- What are alternatives to using `Optional` and how do they compare The different alternatives to using `Optional` include ...
+- What are alternatives to using `Optional` and how do they compare The different alternatives to using `Optional` can include using loops and declaring variables as null to account for the other options that would be possible, however using Optional makes that process much easier and quicker, avoiding having to use the additional lines of code.